 Great artists will always be terrific examples of convergent versus divergent thinking for solving problems.
-Convergent artists stick with established principles and work on perfecting the foundations they learned as apprentices or in school to solve problems.
+Convergent artists stick with established principles and work on perfecting the foundations they learned as apprentice or in school to solve problems.
 Instead of straying from the norms, they focus on getting the norms right.
 Divergent artists, on the other hand, offer the world cubist or impressionist views.
 Both types of artists are working within the same world, yet it’s the divergent ones that we tend to remember, one way or another.

-Entrepreneurs who long to make a memorable impact and re-imagine their place in the world would be wise to embrace divergent thinking and solve problems.
+Entrepreneurs who think to make a memorable impact and re-imagine their place in the world would be wise to embrace divergent thinking and solve problems.
 Unlike convergent thinking, which relies on established parameters, divergent thinking opens the doors to an “anything’s possible” mindset.
 If convergence is basic Creativity 101, divergence operates as a grad-level course in dreaming and doing.

 Not that you should disregard convergent thought completely, It’s necessary for lots of business tasks.
 However, its divergent cousin offers color and depth to brainstorming, enabling more complex problem-solving abilities, critical thinking skills, and unadulterated innovation to take over.